Master of Marine Conservation (MMarCon)

 Two study options are available:

 - Master of Marine Conservation (MMarCon), a taught Masters with no thesis component.
-This qualification can be completed in 12 or 18 months, depending on previous study or experience in the field (Please see FAQs for further information).
+This qualification can be completed in 12 months

 - Postgraduate Certificate in Marine Conservation (PGCertMarCon), involving 3 - 6 months of course work.